ubco-W2022T2-data301/project-group-group-23/final_report_group23.md

 The three-pointer shot has overshadowed the two-pointer since its inception.
 However, we see evidence that the two-pointer will remain relevant as the individual players become more proficient at the two-pointer shot.
 However, George Gervin and Michael Jordan will remain undefeated in their overall two-pointer success rate due to the more popular three-pointer.

+**Conclusion**

+In conclusion, our analytics proejct has showcased Stephen Curry's impact on the game of absektball, paritucarly on the rise of three-point shooting and the declien of mid-range, two-point shooting.
+Curry's exceptional performance in various categories and strong shooting ability, as demonstrated by this data analysis, place him among the greatest NBA players of all time.
+The project also demonstrated that the trend towards three-point shooting will likely continue, as players are taking more shots while still making the same percentage of them.
+Additonally,t he data shows that two-point percentage has increased even thoguh volume has decreased, suggesting that the players who continue to shoot two-pointers are more efficient than ever.
+Overall, this project provides valuable insights into the way the NBA has changed around the shooting revolution and rise of Stephen Curry in recent years.